 About the blog:

 Thank you for visiting!
-Stationary Travels is a blog based in Richmond, Virginia.
-It is a place to discover, share, and talk about great instrumental music from all over the world – music that tells stories without words and that takes you somewhere other than where you are currently sitting or standing.
+Stationary Travels is based in Richmond, Virginia.
+It is a place to discover, share, and talk about great instrumental music from all over the world – music that tells stories without words or that is capable of transporting you far from wherever you currently find yourself.
 The scope of coverage embraces a variety of predominantly instrumental genres such as experimental ambient, drone, field recording, modern composition, post rock, emotional electronica, acoustic, and original soundtrack.
 Whether you are seeking inspiration & energy, peace & relaxation, or just something new and beautiful, hopefully you will find it here.

-You can expect frequent posts featuring noteworthy songs, album streams, and videos as well as news of upcoming releases, album reviews, and extensive links to help you find artists, labels, streams, podcasts & more.
-I will also seek to feature photography and graphic arts that fit the overall theme of the site.
-If you ever want to suggest a link or find one that is broken, please drop me a line at StationaryTravels@outlook.com.
+You can expect frequent posts featuring noteworthy songs, album streams, and videos as well as news of upcoming releases, reviews, and extensive links to help you find artists, labels, streams, podcasts & more.
+You can also access featured playlists right here on the site as well as specially curated mixes available on the Stationary Travels Mixcloud channel.

 About the banner images:

-The banner images on this site (especially in the Field Journal posts) are generously provided by Russell Sherwood.
+Many of the images that appear on this site (especially in the Field Journal posts) are generously provided by Russell Sherwood.
 Russ is based in the spectacular Isle of Skye and specializes in fine art and creative landscape photography.
-You can see a much wider range of Russell’s work and professional services on Facebook or at http://www.skyescapegallery.zenfolio.com\ or perhaps you might even get a chance to visit his gallery or take on the scenic Harlosh peninsula loop road near Dunvegan.
-It is certainly on my bucket list!
+You can see a much wider range of his work and professional services on Facebook or at Zenfolio or perhaps you might even get a chance to visit his gallery or take on the scenic Harlosh peninsula loop road near Dunvegan.
+It is certainly at the top of my personal bucket list!

 About the name:

-Where does the name Stationary Travels come from?
-It was inspired by the title track to the 1984 release Stationary Traveller by Camel, whose albums I discovered in high school and which were seminal in my appreciation for instrumental music and how it can create atmosphere, tell a story, and convey emotion without any words.
-Andy Latimer remains one of my favorite guitarists, both as a player and a writer.
+Th name of the blog was inspired by the title track to the 1984 album Stationary Traveller by Camel, whose albums I discovered in high school and which were seminal in my appreciation for the power of instrumental music to create a sense of place or evoke memories & emotions without the use of words.
+Andy Latimer remains one of my favorite guitarists, both as a player and a writer to this day.